by John Warre Tyndale

 Jean Baptiste Barla, “Wealthy man from Tempio”, 1841 (coll.
 Angelino Mereu).

 Jean Baptiste Barla, “Wayfarer of Tempio”, 1841 (coll.
 Angelino Mereu).

 Agostino Verani, “Men of Tempio”, ca 1806-1815, IN Scoperta della Sardegna.
 Antologia di testi e autori italiani e stranieri, a cura e con introduzione di Giuseppe Dessì, Milano, Il Polifilo, 1967, p.
 128.

 Agostino Verani, “Women of Tempio”, ca 1806-1815, IN Scoperta della Sardegna. op. cit.

-State Archive of Cagliari, “Concession of the city title to Tempio”, 1836.
+State Archive of Cagliari, “Grant of the city title to Tempio”, 1836.

 Carlo Brundo, Picco Balistreri.
 Racconto storico del sec.
 XVII, Cagliari, Timon, 1875, rist.
 Istituto Giulio Cossu, Tempio, 2012

 Postcards and Photos, Late 19th/Early 20th Century